salvium/salvium_docs/docs/THE PROJECT/carrot.md

 ## Relationship to Monero

 CARROT was originally proposed for implementation in Monero but has not yet been integrated into the Monero codebase.
-Salvium has adapted and implemented this protocol to serve as the foundation for its [privacy](../THE%20PROTOCOL/About%20Privacy.md) and [compliance features](../THE%20PROJECT/Compliance%20Statement.md).
+Salvium is adapting and implementing this protocol to serve as the foundation for its privacy and compliance features.

 ## Technical Documentation